lonewolfnsp/resnet/readme.md

-This shows transfer learning using Residual networks with a custom dataset from kaggle

-test SSH check in
+# Transfer Learning using Residual Network
+* Transfer learning using resnet
+* dataset comes from Kaggle
+* uses Pytorch